Businesses are embracing new technology. For example, according to a recent Microsoft survey of 600 British small and medium-size businesses:

 - Any other ‘action plans’ that your teams might be working towards

 The importance of this step cannot be overstated.
-The most successful organisations align their IT strategy with their business strategy to make both a success.
+The most successful organisations align their IT planning and strategy with their business strategy to make both a success.
 Accounting firms, for example, are embracing new technologies to support new business practices needs, while the UK government is placing innovation and scalability at the heart of its strategy to support the development of digital public services.

 Define your scope, stakeholders and schedule